Social and Personality Development in Infancy

 Two views:

-Observing someone else’s facial expression brings about emotion expression represents
+Observing someone else’s facial expression brings about emotion expression

 Viewing another’s facial expression simply provides information